ipython/ipython/docs/source/interactive/reference.rst

     $ ipython [options] files

-If invoked with no options, it executes all the files listed in sequence and drops you into the interpreter while still acknowledging any options you may have set in your ipython_config.py.
-This behavior is different from standard Python, which when called as python -i will only execute one file and ignore your configuration setup.
+If invoked with no options, it executes all the files listed in sequence and exit.
+If you add the ``-i`` flag, it drops you into the interpreter while still acknowledging any options you may have set in your ``ipython_config.py``.
+This behavior is different from standard Python, which when called as python ``-i`` will only execute one file and ignore your configuration setup.

 Please note that some of the configuration options are not available at the command line, simply because they are not practical here.
 Look into your configuration files for details on those.
 There are separate configuration files for each profile, and the files look like :file:`ipython_config.py` or :file:`ipython_config_{frontendname}.py`.
 Profile directories look like :file:`profile_{profilename}` and are typically installed in the :envvar:`IPYTHONDIR` directory, which defaults to :file:`$HOME/.ipython`.
 For Windows users, :envvar:`HOME` resolves to :file:`C:\\Users\\{YourUserName}` in most instances.

 Command-line Options
 --------------------